smarigowda/thecloudbootcamp/README.md

 ## Run Terraform Commands

 - `terraform init`
-- `terraform plan -out=myPlan.tfplan`
+- `terraform plan`
-- `terraform apply myPlan.tfplan`
+- `terraform apply`
 - `terraform show`
-- `terraform output`
 - `terraform destroy`

 Ask Chat GPT what each of the above command does

 ## Learnings

-- How to use `output` block in Terraform to Output Values
+- How to use attributes and dependencies in Terraform